Effect of observational holes in fractal analysis of galaxy survey masks: Multifractal analysis

 where $R_d$ corresponds to the maximum radial distance from the sample, and $\delta\theta=\text{min}(\alpha_2-\alpha_1,~\delta_2-\delta_1)$, where $\alpha_2,~\alpha_1$ are the limits in right ascension, and $\delta_2,~\delta_1$ are the limits in declination.
-The distortions in redshift space due to peculiar movements may be important for low-redshift galaxy samples.
-For synthetic catalogues, this effect can be neglected given the nature of the radial selection function, which was built from a statistically homogeneous and isotropic random field in the BOSS footprint.
 In Fig.~\ref{fig:MuestraEnComovil}, a projection in comoving Cartesian coordinates is shown for different samples used in our analysis.

-For each synthetic sample, we calculated the generalised correlation integral $C_q$, the fractal dimension $D_q$, and the lacunarity spectrum $\Phi_q$.
-The statistical uncertainty of the $C_q$ values was determined using the equation~(\ref{eq:Cq}) for the error propagation.
+The generalised correlation integral $C_q$ and the fractal dimension $D_q$ were calculated for each synthetic sample.
+The statistical uncertainty of $C_q$ was determined using the equation~(\ref{eq:Cq}) for the corresponds error propagation.